Judgment Debtor Hearing

 The hearing

-At the hearing, you question the Debtor about his job, bank account, home, car, and other assets.
-You can have an attorney represent you at the hearing if you wish.
-The hearing is not recorded, so be prepared to write down the information you get.
-You can also ask the Judge to have the Judgment Debtor empty their pockets and you can take any cash they brought with them to the hearing.
+At the hearing, you may question the Judgment Debtor about their job, bank account, home, car, and other assets that could help you collect the judgment.
+You are allowed to have an attorney represent you if you choose.
+The hearing is not recorded, so be prepared to take detailed notes on the information you receive.
+You may also ask the Judge to order the Judgment Debtor to empty their pockets, and if they have cash on them, the judge may allow you to collect it on the spot.

 After the hearing